longaccess/terms/Acceptable Use Policy.md

 - breach or otherwise circumvent any security or authentication measures;
-- access, tamper with, or use non-public areas of the Service, shared areas of the Service you have not been invited to, Long Access (or our service providers’) computer systems;
+- access, tamper with, or use non-public areas of the Service, shared areas of the Service you have not been invited to, computer systems operated by Long Access or by our service providers;
 - interfere with or disrupt any user, host, or network, for example by sending a virus, overloading, flooding, spamming, or mail-bombing any part of the Services;